CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 The web interfaces for Puhti and Mahti at [www.puhti.csc.fi](https://www.puhti.csc.fi) and [www.mahti.csc.fi](https://www.mahti.csc.fi) can be used to access the supercomputers using only a web browser.

-With the web interface you can:
+**Features available in both the Puhti and Mahti web interfaces:**

 - View, download and upload files
+- Open a shell on the login node
+- Open a persistent shell on a compute node
+- View running batch jobs
+- View disk quotas and project status
-- Launch common graphical applications and connect to them directly from the browser
+- Launch interactive apps and connect to them directly from the browser:
+    - Desktop with apps such as Maestro and VMD
+    - Julia-Jupyter
     - Jupyter
     - Jupyter for courses: An interactive Jupyter session specifically for courses
-    - RStudio
+    - TensorBoard
     - Visual Studio Code

-    - and more
-- Launch an interactive GPU accelerated visualization session for applications such as
+**Features available in Mahti only:**

+- View, download, upload and move files between Allas, Mahti and your local computer

+**Apps available in Puhti only:**

+- Accelerated visualization with applications:
     - Blender
     - COMSOL
     - ParaView
     - VMD
-- Open a shell on the login node
-- Open a persistent shell on a compute node
-- View running batch jobs
+- RStudio
+- MATLAB

 Everything still runs directly on the supercomputers, giving you all the resources and power of a supercomputer, but easily accessible using only a web browser.
-Note that some of the features are not available in both the Puhti and Mahti web interfaces.

 ## Connecting